 A variety of resources are available to help LEAs, schools, and students prepare for the administration of the ELPAC.

 Practice and training tests are available on the Practice and Training Test Resources web page.
 The practice tests provide examples of task types that are administered in each grade level or grade span.
 They also provide a sense of how the 2012 California English Language Development Standards are assessed.

 Individuals who receive ELPAC Administration and Scoring Training will have access to a Moodle website containing additional training materials on scoring the Speaking domain.
 The Moodle Training Site is a learning management system for training and calibration resources for the ELPAC.
 LEA ELPAC coordinators and lead trainers may also use the Moodle Training Site to access reports and monitor calibration completion and quiz results of test examiners.

 Brief Instructional Videos

-How many people from each LEA can attend ELPAC Administration and Scoring Training workshops?
+How do I access training materials from the Initial ELPAC Administration and Scoring Training workshops?

 LEA ELPAC coordinators and other educators can fulfill their training requirements by accessing the ELPAC Administration and Scoring Moodle Training Site .
 Trainers should be certified by August 1, every year.
 More information can be found on the Computer-based Initial ELPAC Administration and Scoring Trainings web page.

 Are test proctors required to attend the official ELPAC training or can they be trained at the school site?